2016 NFB Scholarship Program FAQ

 TIPS FOR COMPLETING THE ONLINE APPLICATION FORM:

-CONFIRMATION EMAIL: After you Submit your application, a confirmation email is automatically sent to your inbox.
-It will contain a copy of your completed application with attached copies of any uploaded documents.
-You can check that all your uploaded files are intact.
+CONFIRMATION EMAIL: After you submit your application, a confirmation email is automatically sent to your inbox.
+It will contain a copy of your completed application with attached copies of any documents that you've uploaded.
+We strongly suggest that you verify that all of your uploaded files are intact.
 Some large files last year had the name without the contents.
 Documents that are very large may have problems and then must be resent via attachment to an email or in print.
-Until the deadline of March 31, you may return to your online form to make additions or changes, or to check that all your documents are in order in our database.
+Remember, until the deadline of March 31, you may return to your online form to make additions and/or changes or to check that all of your documents are in order in our database.

 NFB SCHOLARSHIP PROGRAM CALENDAR:

-May 15, 2015, or sooner: After all 30 winners are personally notified by a member of the Committee, the complete list of winners for 2015 is posted on www.nfb.org.
-If you are not called and your name is not on this list by May 15, you did not win in this contest year.
+May 15, 2016, or sooner: After all thirty finalists are personally notified by a member of the Committee, the complete list of finalists for 2016 is posted on www.nfb.org.
+If you are not called and your name is not on this list by May 15, you did not win in this competition year.

-First week of July, 2015: With the financial assistance of the NFB, all 30 winners will attend the six-day Annual Convention of the National Federation of the Blind at the Rosen Centre Hotel in Orlando, Florida.
-The winners talk with blind mentors employed in professional fields of all kinds and explore this largest-in-the-world yearly convention of blind persons.
+June 30 - July 5, 2016: With the financial assistance of the NFB, all thirty finalists will attend the six-day Annual Convention of the National Federation of the Blind in Orlando, Florida.
+The finalists talk with blind mentors employed in professional fields of all kinds and explore this largest-in-the-world yearly convention of blind persons.
 The announcement of individual awards is made at the convention’s evening banquet on the last day.
-The 30 winners depart the hotel the day after the annual banquet.
+The thirty finalists depart the hotel the day after the banquet.

-September 2015: Scholarship checks are sent directly to the winners for their fall semester.
+September 2016: Scholarship checks are sent directly to the finalists for their fall semester.

 FREQUENTLY ASKED QUESTIONS:

 The NFB has two award programs with similar names.
-Students may not win both scholarships in the same year.
+Students cannot win both scholarships in the same year.
 What is the difference between the $12,000 Kenneth Jernigan Scholarship and the NFB Kenneth Jernigan Convention Scholarship Fund?

 - The $12,000 Kenneth Jernigan Scholarship is funded by the American Action Fund for Blind Children and Adults (AAF) in memory of the man who changed perceptions regarding the capabilities of the blind in this country and the world.
-It is the most prestigious scholarship of the 30 national-level awards in the NFB Scholarship Program.
-(To read or hear his thought-provoking essays, go to www.nfb.org and follow the links from Topic Index to Banquet Speeches to Kenneth Jernigan.)
+It is the most prestigious scholarship of the thirty national-level awards in the NFB Scholarship Program.
+(To read or hear Dr. Jernigan's thought-provoking essays, go to www.nfb.org and follow the links from Topic Index to Banquet Speeches to Kenneth Jernigan.)

 - The NFB's Kenneth Jernigan Convention Scholarship Fund assists NFB members who need some financial assistance to attend their first national convention.
 See the January Braille Monitor for details.